Fingernails and the Classical Guitar

 The roundest sound is achieved by using a slightly angled nail attack in which the skin of the finger very slightly precedes nail contact with the string.
 If nails are filed at an angle that brings the attacking nail parallel to the string and if the tip beyond it is not too long the nail will slide neatly over the string without hooking it, and will elicit a nice, round sound.
 Very smooth nail edges facilitate the process and contribute to achieving a nice tone quality.

 There is a down side to glue and powder.
 When the reinforcement falls (peels) off, it takes the whole layer of fingernail to which it was bonded with it.
-The remaining nail will be very thin.
+The remaining nail will be somewhat thin.
 So you will be stuck with a permanent cycle of glue and powder.
 But it makes for nice, strong nails for playing.

 Nail tips and false nails use nail glue over even more of the nail surface.
 More nail ends up thinned-out, and the false nails CAN pop off.
 As can pieces of cut up ping-pong balls which don't really fit well on most people's finger nails anyway.
 I understand that ping pong nails also fluoresce in certain light.
 For those of you doing gigs, that may not be desirable.

 There are many web sites devoted to nails and nail care for guitarists.
 Richard (Rico) Stover (of the Barrios collection) has an emergency nail system that uses non-glue adhesive, high-quality synthetic nail, and back-up transparent surgical tape.
 He has also published a book, The Guitarists Guide to Fingernails, Mel Bay Publications, Inc. It is very informative and provides information about many available nail products.